gegu/TeleFrame-webRemote/README.md

 Without configuration the addon starts a web server on default port 3000.

 **SECURITY WARNING: Do not make the web server accessible from the Internet.
 There will be no user authentication and everybody can access your TeleFrame!**
-To implement this, it would be necessary to add user authentication to the server and operate it with SSL.
+To implement this, it would be necessary to add user authentication to the server and operate it with SSL or use a VPN connection.

 ---
 ## Installation